-The Sudistrict's budgetary process is based upon accounting for certain transactions on a basis other than U.S. generally accepted accounting principles for governmental entities (GAAP).
+The Sudistrict's budgetary process is based upon accounting for certain transactions on a basis other than GAAP.
 To provide meaningful comparison of actual results with the budget, the actual results of operations are presented in the Schedule of Revenues, Expenditures, and Changes in Fund Balance - Budget and Actual - General Fund in accordance with a budget basis of accounting.